 Long-term compensation is awarded pursuant to the Company's LTIP.
-Long-term compensation was granted to the NEOs in the form of Options during fiscal 2021 in connection with, and following the Company's IPO.
-In fiscal 2022, the LTIP will formally be considered a key component of the compensation mix.
+Long-term compensation was granted to the NEOs in the form of Options and restricted share units ("RSUs") during fiscal 2022.
+In fiscal 2022, the LTIP was formally considered a key component of the compensation mix.

 The LTIP's objective is to drive and reward long-term shareholder value creation and to retain executives.
 Awards under the LTIP are generally based upon the long-term financial and operating expectations of the Board and management and the contribution an executive officer is expected to make in the future in achieving such expectations.
 LTIP compensation is a variable component of compensation intended to reward NEOs for their success in achieving sustained, long-term profitability and increases in stock value.
-Typically, the Compensation Committee will grant awards at the beginning of each fiscal year for the applicable fiscal year.
-LTIP awards are generally granted in the form of Options and restricted share units ("RSUs").
+Typically, the Compensation Committee will grant awards at the beginning of each year for the applicable year.
+LTIP awards are generally granted in the form of Options and RSUs.
 It is anticipated that Options and RSUs will be granted in an equal mix.

 Options are intended to assist Gold Royalty in attracting critical talent to drive shareholder value over the long run.
 Options are granted according to the specific level of responsibility of the particular employee, and the number of Options for each level of responsibility is determined by the Compensation Committee.
 Consideration is made to historical grants made to the employee and the number of Options outstanding when determining whether future grants should be made.
 Option awards seek to align the interests of management with the interests of the Company's shareholders through the possible increases in the value of the Shares over time and longer-term vesting schedules.
-Options will vest as to 25% immediately and on each day which is six, twelve and eighteen months from the date of grant, and will have a five-year expiry term.
+Option vesting schedules are reviewed and established by the Compensation Committee and the Board at the time of each respective grant.